Chemaclass/cdc-transactions-history/README.md

 ## Example

-The `example/cli.php` script shows you an example of how does it works.
+The `example/cli.php` script shows you an example of how does it work.

 ## How does it work